pgiouroukis/hpml/README.md

-# FinQA Gemma Finetuning Utilities
+# FinQA Finetuning Utilities

-This repository contains scripts to finetune Gemma models (e.g., Gemma-3-1B-IT and Gemma-3-4B-IT) on the FinQA dataset, generate FinQA DSL programs or numeric answers, and evaluate execution accuracy.
+This repository contains scripts to finetune instruction-tuned causal LMs (e.g., Gemma and Qwen) on the FinQA dataset, generate FinQA DSL programs or numeric answers, and evaluate execution accuracy.
 It also includes utilities for noisy-evidence training and runtime tracking.

 ## Key scripts
 - `scripts/finetune_gemma.py`: Main training/eval driver.